0 of 33 Questions completed

 Which class of drug has strong evidence for association with the risk of falling in older people?

-Which of the following is the best treatment for mild cognitive impairment?
+Which of the following intervention is the best treatment for mild cognitive impairment?

 When administered to a 70 year old man, which of the following drugs is most likely to cause urinary retention?

-If a healthy and independent 80 year old person performs daily moderate exercise for 3 months, which one of the following would likely to improve?
+If a healthy and independent 80 year old person performs daily moderate exercise for 3 months, which of the following performance is likely to improve?

 What is the most common cause of blindness in the elderly population?